Lightspeed is a cloud-based platform that gives you access to manage your business from anywhere. In store. At home. On the road.

 4x Gigabit Ethernet ports

-These should be fairly standard on most modern routers but having these allows his allows you to connect your network printers to your router and/or a network switch to expand the number of hardwired connections available (if you have a bigger setup).
+These should be fairly standard on most modern routers but having these allows you to connect your network printers to your router and/or a network switch to expand the number of hardwired connections available (if you have a bigger setup).

 In larger venues, look for a router which supports expandable mesh routing.
 This allows you to add additional wireless access points which mesh together to intelligently create one seamless network.

-When setting up your Kounta location, router placement is crucial.
+When setting up your Lightspeed location, router placement is crucial.
 This will supply network connectivity across all of your devices.
 If your location will have roaming registers, use a device (Example: iPad) to test the outer limits of your WiFi range.

 Pro-Tip #1 - Choose somewhere close & clear